 That’s my favorite part of being a ketubah artist.
 I take very different ideas and make them work together, somewhat like marriage itself!
 I love exploring your ideas and histories then translating them into a new visual statement.
-I’ve done it for over a thousand brides and grooms for more than twenty years.
+I’ve done it for over a thousand brides and grooms for almost thirty years.

 I think I was destined to make ketubahs.
 As a child, when I wasn’t drawing or painting, I used to copy different alphabets I found in the encyclopedia.
 My grade school homework assignments had some very fancy titles and illustrations!
 Making ketubahs brings those two passions together.